AgrimPrasad/Multiplayer-GameOfLife/README.md

    1. In general, the flow of messages is `client creates event` -> emits the event to server -> server updates shared state if applicable (e.g. a list of users or active cells) -> server broadcasts the update to all users.

 1. Client connection/disconnection events are handled using socket.io's built-in functionality to detect such events.
-Furthermore, care is taken on the client to sync the latest grid state and user list state immediately after reconnection.

 1. When a dead cell is revived, it is given a colour which is the mathematical average of its neighbours.